armoha/BLAKE2s-eud/README.md

 ## Limitations

 This library does not attempt to clear potentially sensitive data from its work memory (which includes the state context).
-Currently, only one state context can be used at the same time.

 ## Non-RFC uses